Commercial Property & Casualty Business Insurance Solutions

 Insurance policies and coverage vary by company and policy form.
 Always review your policy for specific details.
 If you have questions or need clarification, consult a professional insurance advisor.
 The information provided on this website is for general informational purposes only and is not intended to be professional, financial, medical, or legal advice.
 If you require advice on a specific issue or problem, it is recommended that you seek the guidance of a licensed professional or attorney.
 This website and its content should not be relied upon as a substitute for such professional advice.

-Here are the basics of a Business Auto Policy
+Understanding Commercial Auto Insurance Coverage Here are the basics of a Business Auto Policy

 A Business Auto Policy...

-Business Auto Insurance Policy (BAP) provides coverage for a company's use of cars, trucks, vans, and other vehicles in the course of carrying out its business.
+Business Auto Insurance Policy (BAP) provides coverage for a company’s use of cars, trucks, vans, and other vehicles in the course of carrying out its business.
 Coverage for vehicles can be for those owned by the company, hired by the company, or employee-owned vehicles used for business purposes.
-Here, we'll dive into the details and technicalities of the coverages typically outlined in the Insurance Services Office (ISO) Commercial Lines Auto Policy, with a focus on standards commonly applied in Texas.
+Here, we’ll dive into the details and technicalities of the coverages typically outlined in the Insurance Services Office (ISO) Commercial Lines Auto Policy, with a focus on standards commonly applied nationwide.

 1. Liability Coverage